aspiers/smooth-scrolling/README.md

 the benefit of automatically ensuring `smooth-scroll-margin` lines of context are visible around the point as often as possible.

+## TODO

+-   Maybe add option to avoid scroll jumps when point is within margin.
+-   Minimize the number of autoloads in the file.
+Currently everything is marked as such.

 ## Authors

 Originally written by Adam Spiers, it was made into a proper ELPA